Exact enumeration of satisfiable 2-SAT formulae: Introduction

-using Monte-Carlo simulation, and obtained \( P_{\mathsf{sat} \infty} = 0.907 \pm 10^{-3}. \) We improve their prediction to \( P_{\mathsf{sat} \infty} = 0.90622396067 \pm 10^{-11}, \) and also make accurate though non-rigorous prediction of the phase transition curve of the 2-SAT inside the scaling window, viz.~\cref{fig:limiting:plot}.
+using Monte-Carlo simulation, and gave a prediction of \( \proba_{\SAT, \infty}(0) = 0.907 \pm 10^{-3}. \) Our results translate into more efficient algorithms to accurately but non-rigorously predict those empirical values.
+We improve their prediction to \( \proba_{\SAT, \infty}(0) = 0.90622396067 \pm 10^{-11}, \) and also make prediction for $\proba_{\SAT, \infty}(\mu)$ for other values of $\mu$, plotting the phase transition curve of the 2-SAT inside the critical window, viz.~\cref{fig:limiting:plot}.
 For the sake of reproducibility, we share the \texttt{ipython} notebooks used for computation of these values by a hopefully permanent public URL on \texttt{GitLab}